arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/3-SparkMigration.md

 1. In the Azure portal, on the page for **sparkcluster*9999***, under **Settings**, select **SSH + Cluster login**.
 In the **SSH + Cluster login** pane, in the **Hostname** list select your cluster, and then make a note of the **ssh** command you can use to connect to this cluster:

-1. On the desktop, open another command prompt window, and run the SSH command you just noted, to sign in to the head node of the Kafka cluster.
+1. On the desktop, open another command prompt window, and run the SSH command you just noted, to sign in to the head node of the Spark cluster.
 The password is **Pa55w.rdDemo**:

     ```bash
     ssh sshuser@sparkcluster9999-ssh.azurehdinsight.net